October Fishing Report—For today's action call 866 259 4205

 From the Flats and Back Country to Offshore the overall population and wide variety of species in our local waters offers the light tackle angler so many options…

-This is the time of year when the offshore angler understands rising water temperatures force run times and distances to become a bit longer to the more productive fishing grounds offshore.
-Our recommendations are for early take off times or no more than ¾ day (six hour charters) due to the afternoon rising water temperatures.
-However, we believe a ½ day charter has real limits for the remainder of our warmer months.
+This is the time of year when the offshore angler understands our continuing higher water temperatures force run times and distances to become a bit longer to the more productive fishing grounds offshore.
+Our recommendations are for early take off times but the slightly better afternoon air temperatures do allow the angler to remain comfortable providing a now much better full day charter to be experienced.
+However, we believe a 1/2 day charter still has real limits for the remainder of our next few weeks/months.

-It’s Wahoo time!
-This is an exceptional time to target your always elusive "Whoo" in Key West.
-The Dolphin (Mahi Mahi) bite remains good.
-Dolphin rule the offshore weed lines.
+The Dolphin (Mahi Mahi) bite remains good but is dwindling from the past few months.
+Dolphin ruled the offshore weed lines through August and early September.
 Our Spanish and Cero Mackerel remain quite active traveling in large schools.
-This is a time frame for behemoth Barracuda as these apex predators really become super aggressive.
+Black Fin Tuna have already provided the angler with some outstanding days a bit early this year in our thinking.
+October usually kicks off the Black fin action for a couple of exceptional months.
+The soon to be arriving Kingfish should make an appearance as typically during October we enjoy the beginning of several months of excellent Kingfish action.
+This continues to be a time frame for behemoth Barracuda as these apex predators really remain super aggressive.
 The rare Marlin "can" come this time of year well offshore way beyond the ½ day charter range and will always be extremely "hit or miss" in our local waters.

 Reef & Wreck:

-This time of year brings calmer waters on the reef verses further offshore.
-This becomes a perfect time for the angler with concerns about rough sea conditions to head out to the remote wreck sites as well.
-Many of the elusive Permit have migrated back from the offshore spawning grounds and schooled up on the shallower Gulf Wrecks.
-Cobia are commonly taken from these same locations and both would fall in the "good range" for action.
-Our resident reef and wreck species such as Snapper and Grouper continue with predictably good action although the Mangrove Snapper spawn has happened.
-The Amberjack are running large and still hitting aggressively.
-This action should remain for all of August before slowing.
+October continues with calmer waters on the reef verses further offshore.
+This continues to be a perfect time for the angler with concerns about rough sea conditions to head out to the remote wreck sites as well.
+The elusive Permit is schooled up on the shallower Gulf Wrecks and typically October can produce some quality trips and individual large fish.
+Cobia are commonly taken from these same locations and would, in our opinion, remain in the "good range" for action through November.
+Our resident reef and wreck species such as Snapper and Grouper continue with predictably good action.
+This is a particularly productive period for large Yellow Tail Snapper.
+On the shallower "patch reef's" the Red Grouper have been plentiful if not huge of late.
+Many calm days our Back Country guides have fished these areas with great success as is commonly done.
 Most days we fill the fish box with those wonderful "table fare" species such as Yellow Tail Snapper quickly.
-Sharks and large Barracuda and absolutely everywhere and if you feel well rested, friends they are always ready to go "head to head".
-This is the best charter in our recommendation this month to be enjoyed on a ½ to ¾ day charter especially to the reef.
+Sharks and large Barracuda are absolutely everywhere and if you feel well rested, friends they are always ready to go "head to head".
+This is the best charter in our recommendation this month to be enjoyed on a 1/2 to 3/4 day charter.

 Always a fun and productive trip the back country this time of year also offers an abundance of visible marine life and tropical birds on the Mangrove Island shorelines with mirror calm, crystal clear waters.
 The overall population of fish in the back country remains large with several sport fish species, edible fish, and predators to target.
 A perfect trip for the hard core light tackle angler to the novice angler or the family or groups numbering up to 4 anglers.
 The back country is also a fly fishers dream come true with protection from the wind for long casts and plentiful fish which will readily pursue a fly.